hsc996/EventScape-T3A2-A/README.md

    * User can track what events they’re attending on the My Calendar page

 2. **RSVP and Guest Management**:
-   * Simple RSVP system for attendees, they can pick attending, maybe or cannot attend
+   * Simple RSVP system where users can click 'attending', 'maybe' or 'can't go'

 3. **Event Discovery**:
    * Search page to browse public events based on filters (categories, location, date)